-- To reduce ventilator-associated events.
+To reduce ventilator-associated events by 40%.

-- Achieve compliance with the traditional ventilator-associated pneumonia (VAP) prevention bundle, including head of bed (HOB) elevation of 30 degrees or more; peptic ulcer disease (PUD) and deep venous thrombosis (DVT) prophylaxis; daily sedation “vacation”; and regular evaluation of readiness to wean.
+NYSPFP’s approach is to achieve compliance with the traditional ventilator-associated pneumonia (VAP) prevention bundle, including head of bed (HOB) elevation of 30 degrees or more; peptic ulcer disease (PUD) and deep venous thrombosis (DVT) prophylaxis; daily sedation “vacation”; and regular evaluation of readiness to wean.

 - Achieve compliance with oral care protocols.